om-chaudhary771/assignment-o.c/git exercises.md

 git commit -m "Finish work"
 ```

-# change-your-branch
+# 8

-In this exercise we need to include a bugfix that was added a few commits after HEAD, we can do this using the git rebase command
+To incorporate a bugfix from a different branch, we use the rebase command.

 ```
 git rebase hot-bugfix
 ```

-# remove-ignored
+# 9

-In this exercise we need to stop git from tracking files that we added to `.gitignore` after git started tracking them, we can do this using the `git rm` command
+To stop tracking files that are now in .gitignore, we use git rm to untrack them and then commit.

 ```
 git rm ignored.txt
 git commit -m "Remove ignored.txt"
 ```

-# case-sensitive-filename
+# 10

-In this exercise we need to rename a file, we can do this with `git mv` command, we do this instead of just `mv` so that git keeps track of the file
+For renaming a file (including case changes), we use git mv so Git recognizes the rename.

 ```
 git mv File.txt file.txt
 git commit -m "Rename File.txt to file.txt"
 ```

-# fix-typo
+# 11

-In this exercise we need to fix a typo we made in the last commit, but we dont want to make a new commit for this, we can mmend the last commit using the `--amend` flag in `git commit` command
+If you spot a typo in your last commit, you can fix it and amend the previous commit instead of making a new one.

 ```
 nvim file.txt